hazzardweb/laravel-comments-docs/installation.md

 php artisan vendor:publish --provider="Hazzard\Comments\CommentsServiceProvider" --tag=config
 ```

-If you use Laravel 5.1 or 5.2 and want to enable mail notifications you must install the [Laravel Notification Channels Backport](http://laravel-notification-channels.com/backport) package.
+If you use Laravel 5.2 or bellow and want to enable mail notifications you must install the [Laravel Notification Channels Backport](http://laravel-notification-channels.com/backport) package.

 Head over to the [Usage](usage.md) section to get started.